 Warm and creamy, a great dipping option for hosting friends at home.
 Baked Goat Cheese Dip in Marinara Sauce is sure to be a winner; make a double batch!

 Since I seem to fixate so easily on things – yes, even food! – I’m bringing you this goat cheese recipe.
 I’m completely in awe of the awesomeness, ease, and adaptability of goat cheese.
-I’ve been making whipped goat cheese with honey as a topping for toast.
-I’ve been preparing a simple pasta sauce with goat cheese, heavy cream, and herbs.
-So good!
-More recently, I’ve also tried goat cheese with honey and pistachios as a spread.
-And, Dear Reader, alas, I’ve just eaten it right out of the package spread thick on a Triscuit!
+At the time of this blog post, goat cheese is relatively new to me, to be honest.
+I’ve tried it before, but never really appreciated the simplicity of it until lately.